 College Foundations (PEDV-0345)

-This course will improve students’ ability to navigate the college experience and environment.
-In this course, students will reflect on their skills, attitudes, and expectations and develop learning strategies to help them to become successful, resilient, and selfdirected learners.
-The course covers topics such as success in online learning, time management strategies, communication skills, test taking strategies, academic integrity, and information literacy, among others.
+This course will improve students' ability to navigate the college experience and environment, including student's rights, roles, and responsibilities.
+In this course, students will reflect on their skills, attitudes, and expectations and develop learning strategies to help them to become successful, resilient, and self-directed learners.
+The course covers topics such as success in online learning, time management strategies, learning strategies, assessment taking strategies, academic integrity, information and digital literacy, and wellness, among others.
 It integrates elements of student orientation.

 Computer Skills (COMP-0353)